About Us

 Our Mission

-The Flatirons Young Farmers Coalition (FYFC) is a growing group of farmers and ranchers: beginning, aspiring, established, young and old alike, committed to tending the land and cultivating community.
+The Flatirons Farmers Coalition (FFC) is a growing group of farmers and ranchers: beginning, aspiring, established, young and old alike, committed to tending the land and cultivating community.

-FYFC provides educational and social opportunities for growers to learn and network, and is united as one strong voice in local, state, and national policy work to ensure the future of agriculture.
+FFC provides educational and social opportunities for growers and community members to learn and build community, and is a resource for understanding local, state, and national policy to ensure the future of agriculture and land stewardship.

 Our Vision

-FYFC envisions a burgeoning community of successful farms of all sizes and farmers of all experience levels and acts as a unifying body for those who wish to support local and regenerative agriculture.
+FFC envisions a burgeoning and inclusive agricultural community and acts as a unifying body for those who wish to support local and regenerative agriculture, food security, and land stewardship.

 The Flatirons: